 18. Keep Your Trails Short

 “If you can’t show increased value in a week or two, you are doing something wrong” -Seth Levine, Foundry Group

-Now the reason why your trail shouldn’t be longer than 14 days is that it will lower customer acquisition cost considering the fact that, it is one of the most important metrics in SaaS startups.
+Now the reason why your trial shouldn’t be longer than 14 days is that it will lower customer acquisition cost because it is one of the most important metrics in SaaS startups.